 From a curricular or content perspective, they don’t.
-However, since they are not offered for credit toward a degree, theses courses may not be used towards a Masters or PhD Degree.
+However, since they are not offered for credit toward a degree, these courses may not be used towards a Masters or PhD Degree.

-If you compare the cost of this course to a course taken at a University, you will quickly see that the $1800 price tag is an incredible deal.
-Our goal is to provide education that is accessible from anywhere at any time yet does not compromise in the quality of instruction.
-The only way to reduce costs further would be to post the material online and eliminate the instructor led features of this course.
+If you compare the cost of this course to a course taken at a University, you will quickly see that the $1650 price tag is an incredible deal.
+Our goal is to provide education that is accessible from anywhere at any time yet does not compromise on the quality of instruction.
+The only way to reduce costs further would be to post the material online and eliminate the instructor-led features of this course.
 However, most online courses have a very low completion rate.
-Our instructors will be available to teach you the material through lectures, thoughtful discussion and feedback on assignments.
+Our instructors will be available to teach you the material through lectures, thoughtful discussion, and feedback on assignments.
 Further, instructors hold office hours each week to make sure your questions get answered.

 5. Why does the program include 6 courses?